Sqap85/EcoSnake-Game/README.md

 ### 📝 License

 This project is published under the MIT license.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

+### 📞 Contact

+For questions or suggestions:
+- GitHub Issues section
+- Send a Pull Request

-**Remember**: In real life, dispose of your trash properly too! 🌍💚
+**Remember**: In real life, put your trash in the trash bag too! 🌍💚

+**Wishing you fun games and a clean environment!** 🎮🌿

 ---